RubenDillon/tanzu/tap7/readme.md

 # Deploy Tanzu Application Platform v1.5.1 on Azure Cloud
 # using AKS with Harbor (using FREE public certificates)
-## Deploy Test, Scan and Gitlab authentication and GitOps
+## Deploy Test, Scan and GitLab authentication and GitOps

 ## Requirements
 ```